ArchitKandu/SmokeTrees/README.md

 #### 3. Configure the Environment Variables:

-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the `/backend` directory with the following content:

 ```env
 MONGO_URI=mongodb+srv://<username>:<password>@cluster0.mongodb.net/?retryWrites=true&w=majority